fabri1983/signaling_server/README.md

 - First set `GRAALVM_HOME` environment variable to point *GraalVM Java 8* or *Java 11* (depending on what graalvm installation you are targeting).
 - Second set `JAVA_HOME` environment variable to point *GraalVM*.
 Update your `PATH` as well.
 - Then build the signaling project and generate the JAR artifact for *java8* or *java11* (depending on what graalvm installation you are targeting).
-  - Update `pom.xml` modifying Spring Boot version to 2.3.0.RC1.
+  - Update `pom.xml` modifying Spring Boot version to 2.3.0.RC1 (only if you current Spring Boot version doesn't match).
   - Build package:
   ```bash
   mvn clean package -P graal,local,eventbus-hazelcast,java8
   ```
-  This will generate native image (**you will need 4GB of free memory!**)
+  This will generate native image (**you will need 3.8 GB of free memory!**)

 ## Native Image generation with GraalVM using custom scripts